ufjschool/ob-s14/drafts/second/bokzam dragqueen draft2.md

 *

-Erik arrives at Maude’s about ten minutes after I do.
-With short brown hair neatly styled, trimmed beard and a modest button-down shirt, he blends seamlessly into the small crowd of college-age coffee-drinkers poring over books and creating a low hum of chatter.
+Erik, 22, arrives at Maude’s about ten minutes after I do.
+With short brown hair neatly styled, a trimmed beard and a modest button-down shirt, he blends seamlessly into the small crowd of college-age coffee-drinkers poring over books and creating a low hum of chatter.

 He’s reserved and low-key.
 There’s a hint of a southern drawl to his voice.
 But he is direct and unabashed as he tells me about his drag queen alter ego, Jazzmine Divine.

 “They’re two different people,” Erik says of himself and his stage persona.
 “They don’t ever bleed together.
 I like to be my self and she can be hers.”

 Erik has been a drag queen for five years.
-At 17, he began experimenting with wigs and makeup, and a year later he was working at the UC.
+At 17, he began experimenting with wigs and makeup, and a year later, he was working at the UC.
 He admits that there was a steep learning curve.

 “I started out looking like an ugly stepsister,” he says frankly.

-Still, he was good enough as a newcomer to win one of the UC’s amateur nights, and that was when he met Kelcy Divine, the queen who would take him under her wing as his drag mother.
+Still, he was good enough as a newcomer to win one of the UC’s amateur nights, and that was when he met Kelcy Divine, the queen who would take him under her wing as his "drag mother."
 She features in some of his earliest memories at the UC.

 “We would be here late at night after a show, walking around downtown, very much – at that point, stubble’s coming out, you’re very much a man at that point, in high heels, walking down the street,” he recalls.
 “And cars are passing by, honking.
 People thinking you’re a prostitute, you turn around and they’re like— oh, oh, no, you’re not.”

-His drag mother taught him some technical basics, like makeup tips, how to do contours on his face.
+His drag mother taught him some technical basics, like makeup tips, including how to do contours on his face.

 “And then she was kind of like, ‘Okay, the rest is up to you to figure out,’” he says.